 - The Nut Job:

-- Norvirus Raccoon crosses the Black Hole when he frames Surly of a mass destruction of the "Heart of Liberty Park", and reveals his true colors to the rest of Surly's Squadron of rodents via trying to suppress the nut heist.
+- Raccoon crosses the MEH when he leads Surly to destroy the Tree, and banished him hypocritically.
+He reveals his true colours to the rest of Surly's gang of rodents via trying to suppress the nut heist.
+Thank God The Caligula got his just desserts upon getting himself surrounded by the sharks while trying to concoct an alternative plan.

 - Planes: Ripslinger sending Ned and Zed to sabotage Dusty during the China-Mexico stretch.